FailAcademy/learning/wdp-vancouver/_slides/week-05/02-intro-to-react.md

 ---

-# React is the new jQuery
+# React is the new jQuery?

 ---

 # Why React exists

-- Fast DOM Updates

 ---